AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 **A way to measure the performance of any prediction or data mining model that is developed must be specified.
 The metrics will depend on the type of the data mining task that is performed.**

-Classification has different metrics than regression which in turn has different metrics than clustering;.
+Classification has different metrics than regression which in turn has different metrics than clustering.
 You  will see each one in their respective unit.
-It is worth mentioning here that these metrics will be essential in developing the model as they will provide the guiding lines along which several different algorithms can be developed.
+It is worth mentioning here that these metrics will be essential in developing the model as they will provide the guidelines along which several different algorithms can be developed.

 ##Summary